 Syncopate is committed to continual improvement in HSSE.
 This Policy shall be reviewed and updated annually.

-At Syncopate Leadership we are committed to ensuring the appropriate level of confidentiality, integrity and availability of the information entrusted to us by our stakeholders; including clients, management, our staff, suppliers and other business partners.
+At Syncopate we are committed to ensuring the appropriate level of confidentiality, integrity and availability of the information entrusted to us by our stakeholders; including clients, management, our staff, suppliers and other business partners.

 To support this goal, we have established an information security program, policy and procedures in line with industry and technology practices, so that: